-No. Criminal records can be found at different jurisdictional levels such as:
+No. Criminal records can be found at different jurisdictional levels

-- Local, Municipal and State
+- County Courts and State Agencies

 - Federal US District Courts